smart-edge-open/ido-specs/doc/architecture.md

 The following is a subset of supported edge applications:

-- <b>Smart city App</b>: This end-to-end sample app implements aspects of smart city sensing, analytics, and management, utilizing CPU or VCA.
+- **Smart city App**: This end-to-end sample app implements aspects of smart city sensing, analytics, and management, utilizing CPU or VCA.
-- <b>CDN Transcode and Content Delivery App</b>: The CDN Transcode sample app is an Open Visual Cloud software stack with all required open-source ingredients integrated to provide an out-of-the-box CDN media transcode service, including live streaming and video on demand.
+- **CDN Transcode and Content Delivery App**: The CDN Transcode sample app is an Open Visual Cloud software stack with all required open-source ingredients integrated to provide an out-of-the-box CDN media transcode service, including live streaming and video on demand.
 It provides a Docker-based software development environment for developers to easily build specific applications.
-- <b>Edge Insights</b>: The Edge Insights application is designed to enable secure ingestion, processing, storage and management of data, and near real-time (~10ms), event-driven control, across a diverse set of industrial protocols.
+- **Edge Insights**: The Edge Insights application is designed to enable secure ingestion, processing, storage and management of data, and near real-time (~10ms), event-driven control, across a diverse set of industrial protocols.

 The following is a subset of supported reference network functions:

-- <b>gNodeB or eNodeB</b>: 5G or 4G base station implementation on Intel architecture based on Intel’s FlexRAN.
+- **gNodeB or eNodeB**: 5G or 4G base station implementation on Intel architecture based on Intel’s FlexRAN.

 Link: [Documents covering OpenNESS supported Reference Architectures](https://github.com/otcshare/specs/tree/master/doc/reference-architectures)
 ## OpenNESS Optimized Commercial Applications